Jeffrey de Lange

-Jeffrey de Lange (born 1 April 1998) is a Dutch professional footballer who plays as a goalkeeper for Dutch club Go Ahead Eagles.
+Jeffrey de Lange (born 1 April 1998) is a Dutch professional footballer who plays as a goalkeeper for Ligue 1 club Marseille.

 Career

 De Lange is a youth product of Ajax, and began his career as the reserve goalkeeper at Jong Ajax.
 On 14 April 2017, he transferred to FC Twente.
 He made his professional debut with Twente in a 3–1 KNVB Cup loss to De Graafschap on 27 October 2020.

 On 15 June 2022, de Lange signed a three-year deal with Go Ahead Eagles.

+In August 2024, de Lange joined Marseille for a fee of €2 million.